Javastro/astrogrid-legacy/astrogrid/desktop/capi/idl/readme.txt

+N.B - the approach to interfacing IDL in this directory has failed unfortunately

 DLM_PATH needs to be set to point to the directory containing acr_idl.so acr_idl.dlm need also to set the system dynamic loadable library path includes the libar-capi.so